opcode81/yamlgen/README.md

 > `!include "<.yg or .yml file>"`

-The path to included files can be relative to the including file.
+The path to included files can be relative to the including file or absolute.

 Any inclusions in included .yg files will be recursively resolved.